What is IIHS-HLDI?

+Yes, the 5E Instructional Model played a significant role in the development process of the IIHS in the Classroom website and lessons.
 This research-driven model describes a five-stage teaching sequence that can be used for entire programs, specific units and individual lessons.
-The 5E Instructional Model played a significant role in the development process of the IIHS in the Classroom website and lessons.
-The model consists of the following phases: engagement, exploration, explanation, elaboration, and evaluation.
+The model consists of the following stages or phases: engagement, exploration, explanation, elaboration, and evaluation.
 Each phase represents part of the process of helping students sequence their learning experiences to construct their understanding of concepts.
 This model is the work of Rodger Bybee and the Biological Sciences Curriculum Study (BSCS).
 Tables 1 and 2 provide specific information (i.e., teacher and student consistent and inconsistent actions) regarding the implementation of the 5E instructional model.

 What Next Generation Science Standards are met?